DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 Implement the procedure in the framework made [available in git](https://github.com/DM865/TSP).

-A template to be completed is available in 3opt.py.
+A template to be completed is available in the file `3opt.py`.
 You must only edit this file, you are not allowed to change the other files.
-When executed your program will read the instance USA, construct a canonical tour and call your iterative improvement procedure.
+When executed, your program will read the instance USA, construct a canonical tour and call your iterative improvement procedure.
 The benchmarking called from the main file will take care of assessing the quality of your solution.

 Describe your algorithm in pseudocode in a one-page document edited with Latex.
 Use the Latex package [algorithm2e](https://ctan.org/pkg/algorithm2e?lang=en).

-Submit only the file 3opt.py and the PDF result of your Latex pseudocode at this [portal](http://valkyrien.imada.sdu.dk/).
+Submit only the file `3opt.py` and the PDF result of your Latex pseudocode at this [portal](http://valkyrien.imada.sdu.dk/).

+You are encouraged to work in pairs at this assignment, in which case it is enough that only one submits.

+Remember: start out with simple and even inefficient code without optimizing for efficiency.
+Only later, when your initial implementation is working and doing what you expect, start looking at efficiency improvements of your code (and consider the quality of the solutions as well).